Drug Detox South Florida

 What Is A Florida Drug Detox?

-When you enroll in our Florida Drug Detox you will have to go through the detox process.
+When you enroll in our Drug Detox South Florida facility, you will have to go through the detox process.
 It is unavoidable because it is the first and most important step down your path to recovery.
 It is also the most uncomfortable and painful step.
 So, to prevent any unnecessary discomfort, and because of the risks involved, our medical professionals will monitor you 24/7 during the entire process.
 This means we will provide all the assistance you will require to manage your pain and other effects of your detox process.

 Additionally, we know for a fact that each patient is different, has specific needs, and requires a personalized approach to drug detox.
 Our process is tailored to you alone, and to your unique situation, which means you can reach each one of your goals for drug detox and rehab at a rate that is right for you, making it easier on your body and mind.
 For some this may mean quitting cold turkey and facing withdrawal head on, regardless of how uncomfortable it may be.
 Others will require a tapered process in which they are weaned of the drug at a manageable rate, avoiding such issues as depression, anxiety, and the physical reactions that normally accompany a patient going through detox.

-Because of our personalized humanistic approach to drug detox and rehab, in some cases, our patients will be medically cleared to leave our in-patient detox treatment and return to their daily lives, while others will have to remain in our facility for further reinforcement and rehabilitation treatment.
+Because of our personalized humanistic approach to drug detox South Florida, in some cases, our patients will be medically cleared to leave our in-patient detox treatment and return to their daily lives, while others will have to remain in our facility for further reinforcement and rehabilitation treatment.
 Even so, most patients choose to stay because it is very difficult to focus on work or school when they are going through the pain of withdrawal, and this can be a reason for them to relapse.

 In-patient treatment at our facility provides a stress free environment for our patients, one in which they can feel relieved from the burdens of their lifestyles and can focus solely on learning to apply coping mechanisms and recognize the triggers that can lead to a relapse, while putting all their energy into therapy and changing certain habits which led to their addiction in the first place.